eduardomunhozr/ClipnoteExporter/README.md

 Currently it only lists your animations at the GUI and exports whichever one you choos as a gif, I plan on having .mp4 an audio support once I get to make the more complete version of it.

+the code is a bit unorganized but it's the best I was able to make at the moment, once college is off and I'm done with some personal projects it'll look a lot better.